RohanRVC/RohanRVC/README.md

 # 💫 About Me:
 Hey there!
-I'm Rohan Vinay Chaudhary 👨‍💻, <br> in my final stretch at VIT-B, diving deep into AI and ML with an MTech in CSE 🧠🤖.<br> My tech toolkit includes coding, data wrangling, deep learning, and AI innovation 🔍🚀.<br> When not coding, you'll find me immersed in creative content creation 🎨📹, graphic design, video stuff and contributing to world.
-Always learning, always creating, that's me! 🌟🔧
+I'm Rohan Vinay Chaudhary 👨‍💻, <br> in my final stretch at VIT-B, diving deep into AI and ML with an MTech in CSE 🧠🤖.<br> My tech toolkit includes coding, data wrangling, deep learning, and AI innovation 🔍🚀.<br> When not coding, you'll find me immersed in creative content creation 🎨📹, graphic design, video stuff and contributing to world.<br> <hr> Always learning, always creating, that's me! 🌟🔧